Aggregated Individual Reporting for Post-Deployment Evaluation: Discussion

-\textit{(2a) Model developers may not be incentive-aligned as 1st-party operators.} Even if problems with the evaluated system are identified, the system developer is not necessarily bound to address them.
-Though Mozilla's Youtube Regrets study was discussed earlier as a positive example of aggregation \citep{mccrosky2021youtuberegrets}, Youtube never explicitly acknowledged the study as influencing specific choices about their recommendation algorithm.
-On the other hand, a first-party administrator could evade accountability by avoiding disclosure of findings from the AIR system.
+One clear limitation is that \textit{model developers may not be incentive-aligned.} Even if problems with the evaluated system are identified, the system developer is not necessarily bound to address them.
+Though Mozilla's YouTube Regrets study was discussed earlier as a positive example of aggregation \citep{mccrosky2021youtuberegrets}, YouTube never explicitly acknowledged the study as influencing specific choices about their recommendation algorithm, which makes it difficult to directly measure the study's impact.
+At the same time, a first-party administrator could evade accountability by avoiding disclosure of findings.

-\textit{(2b) Running an AIR mechanism as a 3rd-party may be unsustainable.} Many third-party audits are foundation-funded (e.g., RegretsReporter by Mozilla), and the path to long-term financial viability is uncertain, which means that many 3rd-party auditors simply cease to exist.
-For example, the previously-lauded UberCheats browser extension \citep{marshall2021gigworkers} no longer exists; the system that became Fairfare \citep{calacci2025fairfare} was originally known as the DriversSeat app \citep{driversseat2024}, but it is unclear whether prior data from DriversSeat was ever used.
+On the other hand, \textit{running an AIR mechanism as a 3rd-party may be unsustainable.} Many third-party audits are foundation-funded (e.g., RegretsReporter by Mozilla), and the path to long-term financial viability is uncertain, which means that many 3rd-party auditors simply cease to exist.
+For example, the previously-lauded UberCheats browser extension \citep{marshall2021gigworkers} no longer exists; the system that became FairFare \citep{calacci2025fairfare} was originally known as DriversSeat,\footnote{ \url{www.driversseat.co/}} but it is unclear if prior data was ever used.

 These are critical concerns about ideal patterns of implementation, especially when considering which institutions ought to play what roles.
-We cannot guarantee \textit{a priori} that these failure modes can be avoided, but we hope that by emphasizing the role of organizational factors in \ref{subsec:design}, we can encourage intentional decisionmaking in this regard.
+We cannot guarantee \textit{a priori} that these failure modes can be avoided, but we hope that by emphasizing the role of organizational factors in Section \ref{sec:implement}, we can encourage intentional decisionmaking in this regard.